Arrondissement5etDemi/WintersessionMD/README.md

 We will demonstrate some useful features of OVITO, including
 -change color and size of particles
--visualizing velocities
+-visualize velocities
 -generate particle trajectories
 -create snapshots and videos

 ### Excercise

 Modify `lj.lmp` so that it simulates a quench of the LJ fluid at number density $\rho = 0.3$, from initial temperature $T_i=1.5$ to final temperature $T_f=0.01$, with temperature damping factor 10.0 dt.
 Set timestep $dt = 0.001$ and run 20000 steps.
 Visualize the trajectory in OVITO.
 Your result should look like [this video](https://github.com/Arrondissement5etDemi/WintersessionMD/blob/main/video_spinodal.mp4).

+The final snapshot should look something like this:
 ![spinodal snapshot](https://github.com/Arrondissement5etDemi/WintersessionMD/blob/main/snapshot2.png)

 ### Bonus skill! extra information that you can compute